NaokiHori/Pendulum/docs/source/example/main.rst

 .. image:: https://raw.githubusercontent.com/NaokiHori/Pendulum/refs/heads/artifact/artifacts/energy22.jpg

-Although this behaviour is improved when the angle is updated using the Crank-Nicolson scheme:
+Although this behavior is improved when the angle is updated using the Crank-Nicolson scheme:

 .. math::